zbito5/3D-object-viewer/README.md

 	•	Ensure your browser is up-to-date if the WebGL content does not render.
 	•	Script Errors:
 	•	Open the developer console in your browser to check for any errors or warnings that might provide more insight into issues with the WebGL scripts.

-Conclusion

-This README provides all necessary information to run and interact with the 3D Shape Viewer project.
-It is designed to be accessible even to those with minimal experience in web development or graphics programming.